ansible/azure-aap-deployment-driver/test/Readme.md

 Requires deployment driver UI running and its URL needs to be passed to the test.

-#### 1. Running UI E2E for locally running UI
+#### 1. Running UI E2E for locally running UI with development backend

-The web UI te needs to have a back-end running for fetching the data.
+The web UI needs to have a back-end running for fetching the data.
 Easiest is to use the python script in the UI folder.

 You may need to create a virtualenv and install the needed packages from ui/requirements.txt if you don't already have them.